TrainWeb.org Facebook Page

 Map: Ba 42 F 3 Topographic Maps

-Though the view is obstructed, with luck while zooming past on I-95 you might spot a westbound train rolling off the Carrollton Viaduct to enter the yard.
+Though the view is obstructed, with luck while zooming past on I-95, you, too, might spot a westbound train rolling off the Carrollton Viaduct to enter the yard.

 Note the gap in the weed growth on the fence just ahead of the train.
-That's where the Claremont Branch had originally split off before curving sharply around buildings on the left.
+That's where the Claremont Branch split off before curving sharply around buildings on the left.
+It is marked "Original" on the 1972 map above.
 A 1915 atlas shows the area inside the curve as home to the Greenwald Packing Company.

 Link: 1907 land plats